fuguigui/fuguigui.github.io/source/_posts/CIL-6MM.md

 Maximum likelihood method usually

 - makes some general assumption about the distribution.
 Here: the Gaussian distribution.
-- then try to obtain("infer") the specifics from the data available.
+- then try to obtain/ "infer" the specifics from the data available.

 ### Generation- EM algorithms